JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 ```
 </div>

-First, let's write the code to make the intra-top 6 table I talked about above to see Liverpool on top with 2 ppg.
+First, let's write the code to make the intra-top 6 table above showing Liverpool on top with 2 ppg.

 <!-- html to show R code -->
 <a id="displayText" href="javascript:toggle(2);" markdown="1">